 5. EXPENDITURE AUDITS

 A. A Non-Operator, upon written notice to the Operator and all other Non-Operators, has the right to audit the Operator’s accounts and records relating to any bills rendered, unless otherwise provided in the Agreement.
-The audit must be conducted no later than the 24-month period following the end of such calendar year in which such bill was rendered.
+The audit must be conducted no later than 24-months following the end of such calendar year in which such bill was rendered.
 Conducting an audit will not extend the time for the taking of written exception to and the adjustment of accounts as provided for in Section I.4 (Adjustments).

-The Agreement may provide additional guidance audit rights and access.
-For example, the audit rights of a defaulting Party may be limited, and the Operator might not allow that Party access to audit the records.
+Unless otherwise provided for in the Agreement, the right of a Non-Operator to conduct an expenditure audit is not dependent on compliance with other provisions of the Agreement, such as the status of that Non-Operator’s accounts payable balance with the Operator.
+However, some Agreements allow the Operator to suspend the rights of a defaulting party, which could include audit rights.
+Refer to Article VII.D of the AAPL 610-1989 and later model forms JOAs for a sample of such a provision.

+Refer to the Agreement for proper methods of providing notices.
 Refer to COPAS AG-19, Expenditure Audit Protocols, for more information on the expenditure audit process.

 Any Party that is subject to payout accounting under the Agreement has the right to audit the accounts and records of the Party responsible for preparing the payout statements, or of the Party furnishing information to the Party responsible for preparing payout statements.
 Audits of payout accounts may include the volumes of hydrocarbons produced and saved and proceeds received for such hydrocarbons insofar as they pertain to payout accounting required under the Agreement.
 Unless otherwise provided in the Agreement, audits of a payout account statement must be conducted no later than the 24-month period following the end of the calendar year in which the payout statement was rendered.